Please welcome Tarah from What I Gather to the blog today! She’s sharing her awesome Hawaiian Turkey Burgers with us!

 4 slices fresh pineapple

 Heat a grill, stovetop grill pan or skillet over medium-high heat.
 Grease with coconut oil (if using grill pan or skillet).

-Use your hands to mix ground turkey, green onions, coconut aminos, hot sauce, salt and pepper in a large bowl.
+Use your hands to mix ground turkey, green onions, coconut aminos, hot sauce or sriracha, salt and pepper in a large bowl.
 Form the beef into four patties.